 Another thing that can take some of the pressure off is having a completely stocked Bunco bag/box.
 In my group, we use a small canvas tote that gets passed around to each hostess month to month.

 Our Bunco bag contains, our bell, a fuzzy dice traveler, a pencil pouch with ball point pens, our Roster, our Bunco calendar with dates and places, and all the Bunco score cards & Tally Sheets we need for the year all printed, cut, and ready to use.

 I’ve had Bunco players tell me they love this idea and started implementing it in their group.
 They also requested that I put together Combo Packs of Bunco Sets to make it more affordable.
 So I did!

 The best value is the 12 month Combo Pack.
 Just ask everyone in your Bunco group to pitch in (divide the cost by 12) and then you’re covered for the year…in fact, for as many years as you want to continue using them!
-In case you’re wondering where you can find the 12 month Combo Packs here’s a link to them.
+In case you’re wondering where you can find the 12 month Combo Packs just click BUNDLES under the SHOP tab.